morganthomas/winning-arguments/winning-arguments.md

 ## Paradoxes

-TODO.
-This section will present my own theory of how to resolve the logical and set theoretic paradoxes.
-As opposed to the subsection of Logic, which is about a pragmatic resolution to the paradoxes.
+This section presents my own theory of how to resolve logical paradoxes.
+There was also a subsection titled Paradoxes of the section titled Logic.
+That subsection aimed to provide a pragmatic resolution to logical paradoxes.
+It made no pretense to provide a conceptual, intuitively appealing resolution to the paradoxes that would satisfy the metaphysical itch that is natural to humans.

 ## Faith